hossainarif726/Tkinter-library-documentation-by-me/README.md

 * How to work with place method

 2) Outputs are in "Tkinter/img"
-3) Syntax and details of options are given in "Tkinter/Tkinter.docx"
+3) Syntax and details of options are given in "Tkinter/Syntax and option details of tkinter.docx"

 ## Technologies
 Documentation is created with: